indexmod/archive/sever-2017.md

 published: true
 shortname: SEVER
 ---
-(Rus. Север, 2017, Moscow) is a speculative design project by Francesco Sebregondi, Alexey Platonov, Inna Pokazanyeva and Ildar Iakubov with visuals by Alexey Orlov, intervening into current Arctic debates by offering a new vision of its possible future, developed during The New Normal programme at Strelka Institute in Moscow <span id="a1">[\[1\]](#f1)</span>.
+(Rus. Север, 2017, Moscow) is a speculative <span id="a1">[\[1\]](#f1)</span> design project by Francesco Sebregondi, Alexey Platonov, Inna Pokazanyeva and Ildar Iakubov with visuals by Alexey Orlov, intervening into current Arctic debates by offering a new vision of its possible future, developed during The New Normal programme at Strelka Institute in Moscow.

 ![(Image correspondent to the article of “{{ page.title }}”.
 To see an image try another browser!)]({{ site.url }}/images/{{ page.permalink }}-1.jpg)![(Image correspondent to the article of “{{ page.title }}”.
 To see an image try another browser!)]({{ site.url }}/images/{{ page.permalink }}-2.jpg)